promisinganuj/cloud/AWS/CDN/cloudfront.md

 * **Origin Protocol**
   * The techincal configuration between the "Origin" and the Edge location.
   * If the "Origin" is an Amazon Service such as S3/ELB/MediaStore, you don't need to define the Origin Protocol setting.
 If using custom origin, this needs to be set.

+### CloudFront - Origins
+* **S3 bucket**
+  * For distributing files and caching them at the edge
+  * Enhanced security with CloudFront Origin Accces Identity (OAI)
+  * CloudFront can be used as an ingress (to upload files to S3)

+* **S3 Website**
+  * For this, you must first enable the bucket as a static S3 website.

+* **Custom Origin (HTTP)**
+  * Application Load Balancer
+  * EC2 instance
+  * API Gateway (API Gateway Edge)
+  * Any HTTP backend

+It's possible to have primary/secondary origins for High Availability (HA) and/or Failover

+### S3 bucket as Origing - Origin Access Identity (OAI)
+* If you use CloudFront signed URLs or signed cookies to restrict access to files in your Amazon S3 bucket, you probably also want to prevent users from accessing your Amazon S3 files by using Amazon S3 URLs.
+This is achieved by using OAI.

+* To ensure that your users access your files using only CloudFront URLs, regardless of whether the URLs are signed, do the following:
+  1. Create an origin access identity, which is a special CloudFront user, and associate the origin access identity with CloudFront distribution.
+  2. Change the permissions either on your Amazon S3 bucket or on the files in your bucket so that only the origin access identity has read permission (or read and download permission).

+* When your users access your Amazon S3 files through CloudFront, the CloudFront origin access identity gets the files on behalf of your users.
+If your users request files directly by using Amazon S3 URLs, they're denied access.

+### Custom Origin - ALB/EC2 as Origing
+* Please note that **EC2 or ALB must be Public**.
+* The communication between the CloudFront edge locations and EC2/ALB happens over internet.

 ## CloudFront: Server Name Indication (SNI) and HTTP Redirection